 What is Natural Language Processing (NLP)?

 Natural language processing is a type of artificial intelligence that helps computers to understand and process language.
-Typically, machines analyse the syntax and sentiment of language to help understand it.
+It helps a search engine to understand more conversational queries, particularly through voice search.
+Typically, a search engine will analyse the syntax and sentiment of language to help understand it.
 Here’s a simple introduction to NLP if you’d like to learn more.

 How Does NLP Affect SEO?

 Human language is very complex and computers rely on rules, relationships, machine learning and structure to interpret it.
 Now, search engines are using these techniques to understand our online copy and we need to make sure we are communicating effectively.
-To create great content, we need to focus on producing clear, structured writing.
+To create great content that drives search results, we need to focus on producing clear, structured writing.
 Our text must stay on topic and include plenty of the things that we’d naturally talk about in relation to that topic.
 This really useful post on on-page SEO for NLP explains how to improve writing for NLP in more detail.

 Sounds easy?
 It’s harder than you think.
 As humans, we often write in a very complex way that doesn’t help machines (and sometimes other humans!) understand us quickly and easily.
 As busy SEO professionals with limited budgets, how can we avoid falling into this trap and improve what we’re writing?